Table of contents

 How it started

-It all started with this YouTube video Free GitHub Bootcamp tutorial where I learned about github and OpenSource contribution.
-This video stimulated me to explore more about OpenSource and how can I contribute to OpenSource projects.
+It started with this YouTube video Free GitHub Bootcamp tutorial where I learned about GitHub and OpenSource contribution.
+This video stimulated me to explore more about OpenSource and how I can contribute to OpenSource projects.

 At the same time, I was also learning Django so I started finding a project which is based on Django.
 After exploring and spending some time on the github I found one project MumbleAPI (Backend/API for the mumble. dev, an OpenSource social media application).